 - 1. Have and maintain internet access. - 2.
 Use provided joyce.edu email account for all college-related communications. - 3.
 Have and maintain a working phone and accessible number. - 4.
 Participate in online course orientation. - 5.
 Commence online contact with the faculty member(s) within the first three days after the term start date. - 6.
-Understand that student participation and class activities occur weekly throughout the course.
-This enhances learning opportunities and insures against potential security threats. - 7.
+Understand that student participation and substantial interaction during the course and activities occur weekly throughout the course.
+Substantial interaction is required to support deeper learning of essential content to become professionals in their role. - 7.
 Understand that if a student fails to participate in any scheduled program activities during a 14-consecutive calendar day period, the student will be withdrawn from the program and will not be allowed to re-enter the program during that term.
 Please consult with the Office of the Registrar for specific program re-entry information.

 Programs are not available for residents of all states.
-For more information students should contact an Admissions Representative.
+For more information, students should contact an Admissions Representative.